Life Shrinks or Expands in Proportion to One's Courage

 Cuban children came by airplane to Miami and were taken to one of several housing situations to wait for their placement throughout the United States.
 Close to 60 boys came to Marquette, MI to live in the Holy Family Orphans' Home until they could be reunited with their families.
 For a few, this was a short wait.
 For most, it was three to five years before their families could come to the US.
 10% of Pedro Pans never reunited.

 Outside of the Pedro Pan community, there is very little collective knowledge of this chapter in history.
-I hope to change that by writing and publishing an historical fiction, upper middle grade chapter book about a Pedro Pan and his American friend -- both in exile at the Holy Family Orphans' Home.
+I hope to change that through my young adult historical novel about a North American boy who lands in an orphanage that is housing exiles from Operation Pedro Pan.

 My Recent Article about Operation Pedro Pan and Marquette, MI